rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 When comparing the data types of two columns or scalars, do not directly compare `a.type() == b.type()`.
 Nested types such as lists of structs of integers will not be handled properly if only the top level type is compared.
-Instead, use one of the following helpers:
+Instead, use the `cudf::types_equal` function.

- * `cudf::column_types_equal` for comparing the types of two columns
- * `cudf::column_scalar_types_equal` for comparing the types of a column and a scalar
- * `cudf::scalar_types_equal` for comparing the types of two scalars

 # Type Dispatcher